glbala87/ELLA_tool/docs/manual/classification-section.md

   - Local adjustments: Notes specific to your own setup
   - Match: What triggered the suggestion (this is still in development and may be somewhat cryptic or not available)

+To add a suggested criterion to the interpretation, click `ADD` to the right.

 ::: warning NOTE
-The suggestions may be somewhat imprecise and **you should always check that all requirements are satisfied** before clicking ADD.
-This adds the criterion to the classification, shown as a list above the SUGGESTED card.
+The suggestions may be somewhat imprecise and **you should always check that all requirements are satisfied** before clicking `ADD`.
 :::

-### REQ: requirements for ACMG criteria
+#### REQ: requirements for ACMG criteria

 Where possible, some of the ACMG criteria have been split into separate [“requirements” (REQs)](/concepts/acmg-rule-engine.html#req-requirements-for-acmg-criteria) in *ella*.
 Each of these REQs is a necessary component for the ACMG criteria they belongs to. *ella* displays these REQs for information, which can be used as hints for additional criteria that may be relevant for the current variant.